jhsimons/female-founders/README.md

 # female-founders
-An app to find female founders over the world
+Goal: create an app to find female founders over the world This is a test version and in progress